dconixDev/voidrice/README.md

 DWM patches used in this build: *actualfullscreen, alttagsdecoration, attachbottom, bottomstack, center, fixborders, movestack, pertag, uselessgap, xrdb*

-ST patches used in this build: *alpha, clipboard, font2, scrollback*
+ST patches used in this build: *alpha, clipboard, focus, font2, scrollback*

 ***Disclaimer*** None of the backgrounds in the folder **backgrounds** are property of mine, they belong to their respective artists.